patkamon/example/README.md

-#Example of Working with Remotes
+#Example of Working with Remotes#

+--

 by Patkamon Awaiwanont